gvlproject/microgvl.ansible.filesystem/README.md

     * *install_linuxbrew.yml* - Installs base linuxbrew and some of the required brew packages.

-    * *install_nullarbor.yml* - Installs T. Seemanns nulalrbor pipeline and associated packages via linuxbrew and perl cpanm.
+    * *install_nullarbor.yml* - Installs T. Seemann's nullarbor pipeline and associated packages via linuxbrew and perl cpanm.
 It also downloads and sets up the kraken microbial identifier database.

     * *install_visualisers.yml* - Installs various genomics visualiser software such as Mauve, IGV, Artemis and Bandage.